Ich bin nicht ein Berliner: Why I hated Berlin

 Has a city ever given you a “bad vibe”?
 Is there any place you feel is overhyped or that you refuse to visit?

-58 responses to “Ich bin nicht ein Berliner: Why I hated Berlin”
+58 thoughts on “Ich bin nicht ein Berliner: Why I hated Berlin”

 Another city I get a negative vibe from is Dubai.
 Yes, the glitziness and novelty factor is quite nice, but seeing all these expats from third world countries working there like slaves just gave me a negative feeling about the place.